AmadeusITGroup/AgnosUI/docs/services/01-focustrack.md

 `createHasFocus` is a factory function that creates an object conforming to the `HasFocus` interface.
 It provides:

-- `directive` that can be apply to an element to track the focus of the element itself and all its descendent.
+- `directive` that can be apply to elements to track if the focus is on one of the elements or on one of their descendent.
-- `hasFocus$` signal, that internally uses the `activeElement$` signal to determine if the active element is one of the elements with the directive or any of their descendants.
+- `hasFocus$` signal (that internally uses the `activeElement$` signal) that say if the focus is actually among the elements (or their descendent) targeted by the directive.

 ## Usage